KyleDouglasP/cs461-hw2/README.md

 ### Testing and Evaluation

 The final model (degree 5) was evaluated on the provided test set in `year_test.py`.
-The resulting MSE was $\approx6531.58$ (off by $\approx81$ yaers), suggesting that the model overfitted the training data slightly.
+The resulting MSE was $\approx6531.58$ (off by $\approx81$ years), suggesting that the model overfitted the training data slightly.
 This indicates that further regularization or more training samples would be required to achieve even stable year predictions.

 <p align="center">
   <img src="img/Year_Test.PNG" />